ishine/das/_sources/unsupervised/unsupervised.md

 # Unsupervised classification
-Unsupervised classifications is an alternative to tedious manual classification of song types: Use _DeepSS_ via the GUI or the command line to detect anything that you think is song and then classify song into different types afterwards.
-The song types discovered with unsupervised methods can then be used to create a training dataset for training _DeepSS_ to directly label the different song types.
+Unsupervised classifications is an alternative to tedious manual classification of song types: Use _DAS_ via the GUI or the command line to detect anything that you think is song and then classify song into different types afterwards.
+The song types discovered with unsupervised methods can then be used to create a training dataset for training _DAS_ to directly label the different song types.

-_DeepSS-unsupervised_ provides tools for applying this approach with a focus on pre-processing acoustic signals for unsupervised classification:
+_DAS-unsupervised_ provides tools for applying this approach with a focus on pre-processing acoustic signals for unsupervised classification:

 - extract waveforms or spectrograms of acoustic events from a recording
 - normalize the duration, center frequency, amplitude, or sign of waveform/spectrograms